 In view of Alexander’s insight into the connection between ‘architecture’ and action, we can look at the various rooms in our house, and consider two things: first, what actions do we most want to foster in this room, and second, does the very structure of this room in fact foster such action.
 We thereby can take concrete steps in shaping our house into a home.

-Over the next several weeks I will use the writings of Christopher Alexander to take a thoughtful tour through a house, room by room.
+Over the next several weeks I will post a series HomeTour using the writings of Christopher Alexander to take a thoughtful tour through a house, room by room.

 Christopher Alexander (born 1936) was born in Austria and is currently an emeritus professor of architecture at the University of California, where he taught for almost forty years.
 He has been widely influential through his theories of architecture, and is especially known for his 1977 book A Pattern Language.